Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 7

-And then once we grant access to that professor, to this view, he can only see Michigan State University professors and nobody else.
+And once access is granted to this view, the professor will only have visibility into Michigan State University professors and no others.

-In that case, we can actually create a view that hides the salary column and then retrieves all the other columns.
+In such cases, we can create a view that excludes the salary column, thereby concealing it while still allowing access to the other columns.

 Create View vWTblProfessor_withoutsalary_Detail